pgfisico/pi-project-reaction-time/README.md

 # Introduction

-In this project, you will build a two player reaction time game to test which player can push their button fastest when the computer turns off an LED after a random amount of time.
+In this project, you will build a two player reaction time game to test which player can push their button fastest when the Raspberry Pi turns off an LED after a random amount of time.

 ## Materials